Heather E. Johnson

 Assistant Professor

-Heather Johnson, OTD, OTR/L, is the academic fieldwork coordinator and an assistant professor for the RMU OTA-MOT Bridge program.
+Heather Johnson, OTD, OTR/L, is the academic fieldwork coordinator and an RMU OTA-MOT Bridge program assistant professor.
 In her commitment to non-pharmacological interventions, she has trained in several CHAIHs.
-She has a special interest in addressing health related quality of life issues for persons with autoimmune disorders, dementia and mental illness.
+She has a special interest in addressing health-related quality-of-life issues for persons with autoimmune disorders, dementia, and mental illness.
 She just completed the RMU Health Practitioner Education Certificate Program.
-Her current research interests include topics related to higher education (healthcare, clinical education, ipe, hybrid learning), assessments and intervention related to clients with autoimmune or functional cognitive performance difficulties, the arts in medicine, and CHAIHs with occupational therapy.
-Ms. Johnson earned her BSOT from UNH (Durham), her PP-MSOT from SJSU with an innovation project of nurse assistant dementia care training.
+Her current research interests include topics related to higher education (healthcare, clinical education, ipe, hybrid learning), assessments and interventions related to clients with autoimmune or functional cognitive performance difficulties, the arts in medicine, and CHAIHs with occupational therapy.
+Dr. Johnson earned her BSOT from UNH (Durham), and her PP-MSOT from SJSU with an innovation project of nurse assistant dementia care training.
 She completed her PP-OTD work through the MGH-IHP with an innovation project of a GVHD intervention toolkit.